Attendance & what to do if your child is absent from school

 If your child is unwell please contact the school office (0117 3772440) as soon as possible on the first day of absence, clearly stating the nature of the illness.
 (Evidence may be required - Doctor's note etc).

-Any pupil suffering from sickness or diarrhoea must be kept away from school for 48 hours from the last episode.
+Any pupil suffering from vomiting or diarrhoea must be kept away from school for 48 hours from the last episode.

 Unless arranged otherwise, please call the office on each subsequent day of absence.